DDishTV

-DDISHTV (ДДэшТВ ХХК) is a Mongolian Direct-to-home television service provider company led by Bars Ganbold (CEO).
+DDISHTV (ДДэшТВ ХХК) is a Mongolian Direct-to-home television service provider company led by Bold Ganbat (CEO).

 A member of the Asia-Pacific Broadcasting Union, DDISHTV was established in 2008 to carry out Mongolian government's proposal to broadcast more television channels in the countryside in high quality.
 It has officially started broadcasting in June 2008.

 Background

 Previously people outside of bigger cities in Mongolia were able to view only four national TV channels due to outdated C-Band system with analog technology which requires big antenna.
 DDISH began to work as first and unique operator with more TV channels to the consumers across the country through latest Ku-Band technology which allows small dishes.

 Coverage area

 As of February 2017, DDISH broadcast across Mongolia for over 300,000 customers, though the reception is also available in foreign countries, such as Russia and China.
 The service operates on Koreasat 5A satellite, formerly was on Telstar 18 satellite.